mallow66/-Medical-Appointments-System/README.md

 unlike the traditional way by using the phone to ask for an appointment or visit the place itself for seeing the doctor.

+Here is a sample story board of the main purpose of this system :

 ![](Images/storyBoard.png)